srout2021/srout2021/README.md

 🏆 Competed in hackathons @ JP Morgan Chase and Chevron

-👯 Working on SWE, ML/AI, and embedded system projects as well as any collaborative opportunities to learn new technologies
+👯 Working on SWE, ML/AI, and embedded system projects as well as any collaborative opportunities to learn new skills and technologies

 💬 Reach out to see code for my personal projects